Ihomeeer/ihomeeer/README.md

 🌱 I’m interested in process of creating websites and apps.

-🌱 I’m currently learning Javasript, React, Redux, Node.js.
+🌱 I’m currently learning TypeScript, Kotlin, Redux.

 🌱 I’m looking to collaborate on different projects.
 Available for hiring.